Create Goal Rulesets

 • You must be an Administrator user to create Rulesets.

-• If you’re using any Custom Activity or Sales Activity to calculate goals, ensure Log Activity Changes is enabled.
+• If you’re using any Custom Activity or Sales Activity to calculate, ensure Log Activity Changes is enabled.

 4. Components of a Ruleset